Deansie/homelab/README.md

 - **kubernetes.md**
   Describes the **Kubernetes cluster** deployment atop Proxmox VMs, featuring a multi-master HA control plane, Keepalived-managed VIP for failover, Flannel CNI for networking, and a robust monitoring stack with Prometheus and Grafana.
 It also covers backup strategies and workload management for resilient container orchestration.

+## Future Implementations

+As I grow my DevOps skills, I plan to explore **GitOps** and **Terraform** to enhance automation and infrastructure management in my homelab.
+These tools will build on my existing Proxmox and Kubernetes setup, helping me create more scalable, reproducible, and resilient systems.
+Since I’m still learning these technologies, my focus is on understanding their core concepts and experimenting with basic integrations first.